candidroot/odooinstall/README.md

 - Uses a parameterized configuration for easy customization

 ## ⚙️ Parameters
-Edit these variables at the top of `install_odoo.sh`:
+Edit these variables at the top of `odooinstall.sh`:

 ```
 ODOO_USER="odoo"